 - other non-plant materials

-Organic mulches not only conserve moisture, they also feed plants, earth worms, and other beneficial lawn life by composting debris back into the ground.
+Organic mulches not only conserve moisture, but also feed plants, earthworms, and other beneficial lawn life by composting debris back into the ground.
 So organic mulches have become increasingly popular even among ornamental landscapers.

 Why Mulch is Important

 The use of mulch is vital in Texas.
 A mulch layer on the soil surface allows the soil to soak up more water.
 It also reduces the rate of water loss from the soil.
 In the summer, proper mulching helps keep the soil cooler.